ember-nexus/api/docs/api-endpoints/element/delete-element.md

 Deletes a single element.
 If the deleted element is a node, all connected relationships are deleted.

-!> **Note**: In order to avoid orphaned nodes, children need to be deleted first or get other parents added.
+!> **Note**: To avoid orphaned nodes, children need to be deleted first or get other parents added.
-This behaviour might be changed, see issue [#64: HTTP DELETE /&lt;uuid&gt; - DeleteElementController](https://github.com/ember-nexus/api/issues/64).
+This behavior might be changed; see issue [#64: HTTP DELETE /&lt;uuid&gt; - DeleteElementController](https://github.com/ember-nexus/api/issues/64).

 ## Request Example